 If you want to install the BizTalk Server FILE-RADITZ Adapter, you need to:

-• Access the FILE-RADITZ Adapter GitHub page and download the content of the folder executables.
+- Access the FILE-RADITZ Adapter GitHub page and download the executables from the executables folder.

-• Place the folder BizTalkFileRADITZAdapter on any location on your BizTalk Server box.
-I will recommend to put it in:
+- Place the folder BizTalkFileRADITZAdapter in any location on your BizTalk Server box.
+I recommend putting it in:

 This will register the adapter to run under 32-bit host instances.
-To make it available also for 64-bits, you need to:
+To make it available also for 64-bit, you need to:

 Now you just need to add this adapter to the BizTalk Server Administration Console:

-• Open BizTalk Administration Console by pressing the Windows key to switch to the Start menu, type BizTalk Server Administration or BizTalk, click the BizTalk Server Administration option from the Search window.
+- Open BizTalk Administration Console by pressing the Windows key to switch to the Start menu, typing BizTalk Server Administration or BizTalk, and clicking the BizTalk Server Administration option from the Search window.

-• In the Adapter combo box, select the adapter from the drop-down that you want to add.
+- In the Adapter combo box, select the adapter you want to add from the drop-down.

-• In the Description box, type a description for the adapter (this is optional).
+- In the Description box, type a description for the adapter (optional).

-• Click OK to complete the process of adding the adapter.
+- Click OK to complete the adapter addition process.

 Where can you use it?